PR Action Board Skill

 --limit 100 \

-For each PR returned, run the following in parallel (batch up to 10 at a time to avoid rate limits):
+For each PR, run in parallel (batch up to 10 at a time):

 gh api repos/{owner}/{repo}/issues/{number}/comments \